ClearCanvas/clearcanvas.github.io/index.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## Getting Started for End Users
-**Free**, official builds based on the Open Source Project are coming soon!
-Once we get some final issues sorted out, we will have the following packages available for download:
+**Free**, official builds based on the Open Source Project are now available for [download on GitHub](https://github.com/ClearCanvas/ClearCanvas/releases)!
+The following packages are currently available:

 * **ClearCanvas DICOM Viewer** - Desktop client for communicating with PACS servers and viewing DICOM studies.
 * **ClearCanvas DICOM Server** - Server for storing and managing DICOM studies with a web-based administration GUI.